cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-select.md

 If you do not specify a `ROWS`, a `RANGE` or a `GROUPS` clause, the window bound starts with the first row in the partition (`UNBOUNDED PRECEDING`) and ends with the current row (`CURRENT ROW`) if `ORDER BY` is used.
 If an `ORDER BY` is not specified, the window starts with the first row in the partition (`UNBOUNDED PRECEDING`) and ends with last row in the partition (`UNBOUNDED FOLLOWING`).

-The purpose of a `WINDOW` clause is to specify the behavior of window functions appearing in the query's [SELECT List](#selectlist) or [ORDER BY Clause](#orderbyclause).
+The purpose of a `WINDOW` clause is to specify the behavior of window functions appearing in the query's [SELECT List](#the-select-list) or [ORDER BY Clause](#the-order-by-clause).
 These functions can reference the `WINDOW` clause entries by name in their `OVER` clauses.
 A `WINDOW` clause entry does not have to be referenced anywhere, however; if it is not used in the query it is simply ignored.
 It is possible to use window functions without any `WINDOW` clause at all, since a window function call can specify its window definition directly in its `OVER` clause.
 However, the `WINDOW` clause saves typing when the same window definition is needed for more than one window function.

 Currently, `FOR NO KEY UPDATE`, `FOR UPDATE`, `FOR SHARE`, and `FOR KEY SHARE` cannot be specified with `WINDOW`.

-### The SELECT List
+### The `SELECT` list

 The `SELECT` list (between the key words `SELECT` and `FROM`) specifies expressions that form the output rows of the `SELECT` statement.
 The expressions can (and usually do) refer to columns computed in the `FROM` clause.